Performance Art: 8 Famous and Influential Women

-Female performance art is strongly connected with politics, protest and feminism.
-Read on about seven female artists who have had a significant influence on performance art over the past decades.
+Women's performance art is strongly connected with politics, protest and feminism.
+Here are eight female artists who have had a significant influence on performance art over the past decades.

-Female performance art during the mid-20th-century was closely linked with the evolution of second-wave feminism and political activism.
+Women’s performance art during the mid-20th Century was closely linked with the evolution of second-wave feminism and political activism.
 Their work became increasingly expressive and provocative, paving the way for new feminist statements and protests.
-Below are 7 women performance artists who revolutionized the art world during the 1960s and 1970s.
+Below are eight women performance artists who revolutionized the art world during the 1960s and 1970s.

 Women In Performance Art And The Feminist Movement